allochthonous/mastodon-earthsci/README.md

 the csv file is stored in /resources/.
 Any file with the columns: `account`,`name`,`url` will do.

-### tootformat.html
-The page tootformat.html renders all accounts from the csv as ”account (name)”.
-This offers you a more readable format which you can copy to your posts in Mastodon.

 ## License

 The repository can be used under GNU General Public License v3, except the /resources/hpsers.csv file, which can only be used with explicit permission by the authors.